-Root canals (also called endodontic treatments) can save a tooth that has infected pulp.
+Root canal treatment (also called endodontic treatments) can save a tooth that has infected pulp.
 This is not the same as a cavity that can be fixed with dental filling.
 Cavities affect the enamel or the surface of the tooth.
-Underneath it is soft tissue, nerves, and blood vessels that help the tooth grow and develop.
+Underneath them there are soft tissue, nerves, and blood vessels that help the tooth grow and develop.

 Left untreated, infected tooth pulp can cause pain, fever, chills, and potentially lead to an abscess.
 The infection can also spread to the surrounding tissue and jawbone, causing swelling and even serious complications like obstruction of the airway.
 Most commonly, the damage to the tooth will be so severe that it will have to be extracted.
 Dentists will always recommend trying to save a tooth to avoid chewing or speech problems linked to missing teeth.

-Dr. Firas Osman will always look after your comfort and peace of mind during any dental procedure, especially ones that may cause anxiety because of previous dental phobia.
-You will be given numbing creams and other anesthesia, and advice on how to manage bleeding and discomfort after the treatment.
+Dr. Firas Osman will always look after your comfort during any dental procedure, especially ones that may cause anxiety because of previous dental phobia.

 Endodontic treatment helps you maintain your natural smile, continue eating the foods you love and limits the need for ongoing dental work.
 With proper care, most teeth that have had root canal treatment can last a lifetime.